-The algorithm used to determine affectors is the simple approximation proposed in [6].
+The algorithm used to determine affectors is the simple approximation proposed in [8].
 A dynamic branch is an affector, of a branch to be predicted, if it is the last, in the dynamic program order, branch that executed before an instruction in the dataflow graph of the branch to be predicted.
-The algorithm used for detecting affectees is not presented due to space limitations.